-Welcome to Lula Elementary.
+Welcome to Lula Elementary!
 We are very glad to have you as part of our school.
 It is my desire that all students, parents, and the community be involved in the school.
 I am available at any time to help you with concerns.
 The needs of each student are important to the faculty and staff.

 We are proud of our school.
 The mission of Lula Elementary School is to empower students to be lifelong learners and enable them to achieve their maximum potential in a diverse, everchanging world.
 It is the responsibility of all of us to create a positive school atmosphere.
-We use software that has been provided to us by Raptor and all visitors are required to sign in on the computer in the office before entering the school.
-This helps us know who is in the building and how many volunteers we have helping our students and staff.
+Safety is one of our top priorities and all visitors are required to sign in on the computer in the office before entering the school.
+Due to the COVID pandemic, for the 2020/2021school year, we are limiting the visitors that enter our building.
+Only Hall County Employees are allowed to come into the building during the school day.
 It takes the cooperation of all to make the school a safe place for the students, staff, and community.
 Please take the time to read this handbook to become familiar with the organization of the school.

 I look forward to working with each of you this year.
-Sincerely,
+Sincerely, Lynette Scheman